The LSCD Benchmark: a Testbed for Diachronic Word Meaning Tasks: Models

 \paragraph{Aggregate measures} (pairwise scores → LSCD predictions or contextualized embeddings → LSCD predictions).
 These skip the clustering step by aggregating WiC predictions directly.
 The most successful of these is \textit{Average Pairwise Distance (APD)}, which simply averages the distances or similarities between word usages from different time periods (COMPARE pairs) returned by some WiC model \citep{kutuzov-giulianelli-2020-uiouva}.
 This follows the calculation of the gold COMPARE scores, which is the average of human pairwise annotations.
 APD is sensitive to the polysemy or variation of the target word, which can lead to wrong predictions.
-For this, measures normalizing APD by a polysemy term were proposed, such as \textit{DiaSense} \citep{beck-2020-diasense}. \textit{COS}, in contrast, averages the contextualized embeddings of all old and all new uses separately producing two aggregated embeddings of the target word for each of two time periods, then calculate the distance between those two embeddings.
-It was previously under the names of PRT~\citep{kutuzov-giulianelli-2020-uiouva} and COS~\citep{Laicher2021explaining}.
-This distance is used as the prediction for both graded tasks.
+For this, measures normalizing APD by a polysemy term were proposed, such as \textit{DiaSense} \citep{beck-2020-diasense}. \textit{COS}, in contrast, averages the contextualized embeddings of all old and all new uses separately producing two aggregated embeddings of the target word for each of of the two time periods.
+Then, it calculates the distance between those two embeddings.
+It was previously introduced under the names of PRT~\citep{kutuzov-giulianelli-2020-uiouva} and COS~\citep{Laicher2021explaining}, cf. also \citet{martinc-etal-2020-leveraging}.
+This distance is used as the prediction for both graded tasks (Graded Change and COMPARE).